Guitar chords

-Guitar Chord is the site for you who wants to learn your first guitar chords or wish to discover new ones.
-You will find diagrams and the chords are put in context with chord progressions so you in an instant can begin to practice what you learn.
-All the theoretical substance has been minimized and you are given straightforward facts that helps you to get into the guitar playing right away.
+Guitar Chord is the site for anyone who wants to learn guitar chords or wish to discover new ones.
+You will find diagrams and the chords are put in context with chord progressions so you can instantly begin to practice.
+All the theoretical substance has been minimized, and you are given straightforward facts that help you to get into the guitar playing right away.

 Latest content